Thursday 20th, UK release of DEAD WOMAN WALKING.

 Writing thrillers and crime fiction can often involve blurring lines of fact and fiction, but how much research does a brilliant crime novel need?
-Sharon Bolton, critically-acclaimed author of Daisy in Chains and new thriller Little Black Lies, is known for her twisty turny plots, her atmospheric descriptions and her almost unbearable suspense.
+Sharon Bolton, critically-acclaimed author of Daisy in Chains and new thriller Dead Woman Walking, is known for her twisty turny plots, her atmospheric descriptions and her almost unbearable suspense.
 She is looking forward to passing on a few tricks of the trade.

 Thursday 18th, 19.30, David’s Bookshop, Letchworth, Herts.

 Ann Cleeves, Elly Griffiths and Sharon will be in conversation with crime critic Jake Kerridge.

 11.20 – 12.10 – Participant on The Modern Police Procedural panel